 Gladiolus' tall graceful spikes come in a huge array of colors and are long-time garden favorites.
-But before the flowers are in bloom and especially after you have cut off the bloom, the plants themselves are not particularly attractive.
+But before the flowers are in bloom and after the blooms have faded, these plants themselves are not particularly attractive.
 In fact, they can make an otherwise beautiful garden bed look messy and debris-cluttered.

-Here are some tips for growing gladiolus (also colloquially called gladiolas or just glads) in pots.
+Here are some tips for growing gladiolus (also called gladiolas or just glads) in pots.

 When to Plant Gladiolus

 The rule of thumb for gladiolus is to plant them at the same time you would plant sweet corn in your area—assuming you are planting in the ground, where the soil is much colder than in a pot.
-For pots, a safe estimate is two weeks before the last spring frost is expected, or sooner, if you want to protect your pot when it gets cold.
-Glads take 70 to 90 days to flower, so be sure to factor that in when deciding when you want to plant.
+For pots, a safe estimate is two weeks before the last spring frost is expected—or even sooner if you are willing to protect your pot when it gets cold.
+Glads take 70 to 90 days to flower, so be sure to factor that in when deciding when to plant them.

 Gladiolus are fairly forgiving and the corms from reputable nurseries are usually hearty and easy to grow.
 They do have some important requirements, however, to thrive in your garden.

-Provide Good Drainage.
+- Provide good drainage.
 Make sure your pot has good drainage—if the soil remains wet, the corms will rot.
 Ensure that the pot has one large hole or several small holes so excess water can drain out.
-Do not use gravel in the bottom of your pot because water doesn't drain through gravel nearly as quickly as soil.
+Do not use gravel in the bottom of your pot because water doesn't drain through gravel nearly as quickly as the soil will.

-Plant the Corms three to five inches deep, with the root side down.
-If you can't determine which side is which, plant them on a side, and plants will figure out what to do.
+- Plant the corms 3 to 5 inches deep, with the root side down.
+If you can't determine which side is which, plant the corms on their sides, and plants will figure out what to do.
 For a long display, plant a new pot every two weeks—however, be aware of the first frost date in the fall for your area.
-Glads take from 10 to 12 weeks to grow and bloom, so for many of you with short summers, only one or two plantings are practical.
+Glads take from 10 to 12 weeks to grow and bloom, so if you have short summers, only one or two plantings are practical.

-Cut Them Early.
+Cut them early.
 As soon as the lowest bud starts to show color, cut your gladiolas.
-Cut them on a bias and quickly put them in water.
-For long lasting blooms, change the water in your vase daily.
+Cut the stems on an angled bias and quickly put the flowers in water.
+For long-lasting blooms, change the water in your vase daily.

 How to Overwinter Corms